-A photocopier is located outside the reference room and costs .10/pg.
-There is a five minute limit of using the photocopier when others are waiting.
-A reader-printer for copying microforms is available in the reference room.
-The photocopier also has scanning capability for law student use.
-Using a code, law students may scan and email materials.
-If you do not know the code, please request it at the circulation or references desks.
+A photocopier is located near the compact shelving on level one and costs 10¢/pg.
+There is a five minute limit on using the photocopier when others are waiting.
+A reader-printer for copying microforms is available on the counter across from the compact shelving.

 Access for the Disabled:

-Ramps from the parking lot east of the building provide barrier-free access to all parts of the library when used in conjunction with the automatic doors and the elevator.
+The building’s award-winning advanced features exceed ADA requirements.
+There is an accessibility pathway from the corner of University Street and South Campus Drive to the east side of the site.
+Automatic doors from the parking lot on the east side of the building provide access to the building.
+There are three elevators, one of which has doors on opposite sides of the cab to optimize in-and-out wheelchair access.
+Please report any malfunction of any of these doors to personnel at one of the service desks.
 Patrons needing special accommodations should call the Office of Equal Opportunity and Affirmative Action in advance at (801) 581-8365 to make appropriate arrangements.
 They are open Monday through Friday from 9am-5pm.

-Facilities Issues: If you see library facilities issues in need of attention (e.g. water leaks, broken light bulbs, etc.), please report to circulation.
+Facilities Issues: If you see library facility issues in need of attention, please report to one of our service desks.

 An alarm will sound in case of fire.
 Do not assume that the signal is a test if it goes off.
 Everyone must exit the building quickly and in an orderly manner.
-Emergency exits are located upstairs on the north and south ends of the building.
+Emergency exits are located throughout the building.
 Exiting through these doors will cause an alarm to sound.
-Please become familiar with the locations of exits and fire extinguisher.
+Please become familiar with the locations of exits and fire extinguishers.

-Use care near the railing around the second-floor atrium, and do not throw or drop any objects from the second floor into the atrium.
+Use care near the railings around the atrium, and do not throw or drop any objects into the atrium.

 Please don’t leave your property unattended–thefts have occurred in the library.

 Study rooms are for the exclusive use of members of the law school community.